-Green Marine’s members are committed to strengthen the North American marine sector’s environmental performance through a process of continuous improvement, stronger relations with stakeholders, and an increased awareness of the marine industry’s activities and its environmental benefits.
+Green Marine’s members are committed to strengthening the North American marine sector’s environmental performance through a process of continuous improvement, stronger relations with stakeholders, and increased overall awareness of the marine industry’s activities and environmental benefits.
+A print-friendly PDF document listing all Green Marine members (participants, supporters, partners, and associations members) is available under the resources tab of the website.

 The Green Marine environmental program is intended for: